jinghuazhao/FM-pipeline/README.md

 Given these, one can do away with Stata and work on a text version for instance SNPinfo.txt.
 When option stbed=1 in the settings, it only generates st.bed which contains chr, start, end, rsid, pos, r corresponding to the lead SNPs specified and r is a sequence number of region.
 As GCTA conditional/joint analysis requires whole chromosome reference the counterpart is [HRC.do](files/HRC.do).
-Note in this case the snpid and rsid are called rsid and RSnum, both filter SNPs on minor allele count and measure of imputation quality.
+Note in this case the snpid and rsid variables are called rsid and RSnum instead, both filter
+SNPs on minor allele count and measure of imputation quality.

 Optionally, a file is specified which contains sample to be excluded from the reference panel; one leaves it unspecified when not needed